Broadcast law: History

 In 1949, the FCC enacted a policy, referred to as the "Fairness Doctrine," for the purpose of ensuring balanced and fair coverage of all controversial issues by a broadcast station.
 The FCC adopted the view that station licensees were "public trustees," and, therefore, had an obligation to broadcast discussion of contrasting viewpoints on controversial issues of public importance.
 It was later established that stations should also actively seek out issues of importance to their community and air programming about those issues.
 During the 1980s, the Reagan Administration pressured the FCC to eliminate the fairness doctrine.

 United Kingdom

 In the UK, broadcasting has been regulated by the Office of Communications (Ofcom) since 2002.

 Scheduled radio and television broadcasting services need a licence from Ofcom under the Broadcasting Act 1990 or 1996, and must comply with the Ofcom Broadcasting Code made under section 319 of the Communications Act 2003, together with a number of other codes relating to access, electronic programme guides, advertising, and so on.
 The BBC is subject to some, but not all, of the requirements of the Broadcasting Code.

-On-demand television services are regulated by the Authority for Video on Demand, so long as they fall within the definition of regulated services in section 368A(1) of the Communications Act 2003, and must comply with the programme standards set out in Part 4A of the Communications Act 2003.
+On-demand television services are regulated by the Ofcom, so long as they fall within the definition of regulated services in section 368A(1) of the Communications Act 2003, and must comply with the programme standards set out in Part 4A of the Communications Act 2003.